goodylabs/weird-paths/README.md

 # weird-paths
-Set of weird paths to be handled by front web servers
+This set of weird paths grouped by technology that can be handled by front web servers and therefore such requests do not enter backend servers.

+## Supported web servers

+1. nginx with rewrite rules